Did you know that...

 });

-• paymentIdPayment identifier.
+• paymentId: Payment identifier.

-• payWithPayPhoneURL to which you must redirect the user to make the payment using the PayPhone app.
+• payWithPayPhone: URL to redirect the user to make the payment through the PayPhone app.

-• payWithCardURL to which you must redirect the user to make the payment directly with their credit or debit card.
+• payWithCard: URL for the user to pay directly with his credit or debit card.

 Consult transaction response

-Example to get the Id and ClientTransactionID with php:
+PHP Example to Retrieve ID and ClientTransactionID

 {